RechieKho/video_cube/README.md

 - `ROOT_BUILD_BIN_DIR` - Path of the root `build/bin` directory.
 - `ROOT_BUILD_INCLUDE_DIR` - Path of the root `build/include` directory.
 - `ROOT_BUILD_LIB_DIR` - Path of the root `build/lib` directory.
-- `ROOT_DEPENDENCIES_FILE` - Path of a dependency file recording dependencies and its sequence.
+- `ROOT_DEPENDENCIES_FILE` - Path of a text file records dependencies and its sequence.
+- `ROOT_LINK_FILE` - Path of a text file records shared library to be linked to.

 the thirdparty `Cube` projects output to the root `build` directory using the given variables.
 The `Cube` Makefile should record the library's output path to `ROOT_DEPENDENCIES_FILE` once it is compiled in order to record the sequence of the dependencies.